OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 Add and set the **mp.openapi.scan.disable** property to **true**.

-This document is the same as your current OpenAPI document with extra APIs for the **/inventory/properties** endpoint.
-Since this document is complete, you can also add the **mp.openapi.scan.disable** property and set it to **true** in the **src/main/webapp/META-INF/microprofile-config.properties** file.

 Annotate the **PersonServiceIT** class with the **@SharedContainerConfig** annotation that references the **AppDeploymentConfig** shared configuration class.